njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ![png]({{ site.baseurl }}/assets/osm_predict_economic_indicators_files/output_20_0.png)

-This is in fact the case, after looking through the plots we can see that in many cases the outliers skew the correlation significantly, as we have only 32 countries to work with.
+We can see that there is, in fact, a correlation present.
+After looking through the plots we can see that in many cases the outliers skew the correlation significantly, as we have only 32 countries to work with.
 According to the data the `amenity=university` has the strongest correlation and therefore predicts the population the best.

 ```python